Abhishek-297/smart-attendance-system-using-face-recognition-/README.md

-# Face Recognition Based Automated Attendance Marking System
+# Face Recognition Based Automated Attendance Marking And Management System
 A web-based attendance system built with Django and OpenCV that uses face recognition to mark attendance automatically.
 It streamlines traditional attendance processes by integrating real-time face detection and recognition.

 ## 🔧 Features